Tram types in Adelaide

-A related article is Tramway Museum, Saint Kilda.
-The museum's collection, much of it operating on a 1.6 km line, includes every principal type of 20th century tram that ran in Adelaide.

 This article describes the tram types in Adelaide that have operated for the past years: from early days when they undertook a major share of the public transport task before car ownership was well established; through the 49-year period when only one tram line operated; to the city's 21st-century tramways revival.

 The three eras of Adelaide trams since 1878

 The evolution of public and private transport in Adelaide has closely reflected the economic and social development of South Australia.
 Growth of the Adelaide conurbation also reflected the development of efficient public transport.
 Horse-drawn transport characterised the foundation years, but with industrial development and the growth of the suburbs the extension of tramway (and railway) networks was a feature of urban transport and development until the Second World War.

 There have been three generations of trams over the years since street vehicles first ran on steel (or iron) rails in Adelaide: